Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Topology of Julia continua

 This proves that $\zeta_0$ is a terminal point.
 Furthermore, if $\hat{A}^1\subset\CH$ is a continuum containing both $\zeta_0$ and $\infty$, then we can choose $\hat{A}^2 = \CH$ in the above argument, and conclude that $\CH\subset\hat{A}^1$.
 Thus $\CH$ is indeed irreducible between $\zeta_0$ and $\infty$. \end{proof}

-We next prove the claim in Theorem \ref{thm:nonescapingaccessible} that concerns the Hausdorff dimension of the set of nonescaping points in a given Julia continuum, showing that this set is geometrically rather small.
+We next prove the claim in Theorem \ref{thm:nonescapingaccessible} that concerns the Hausdorff dimension of the set of non-escaping points in a given Julia continuum, showing that this set is geometrically rather small.
 (We refer to \cite{falconerfractalgeometry} for the definition of Hausdorff dimension.)

-\begin{prop}[Hausdorff dimension of nonescaping points with a given address] Let $F\in\Blog$ be of disjoint type, and let $\CH$ be a Julia continuum of $F$.
-Then the Hausdorff dimension of the set of nonescaping points in $\CH$ is zero. \end{prop} \begin{proof} If $z$ is a nonescaping point, then there is $K>0$ such that $\re F^n(z)\leq K$ infinitely often.
-So the set of nonescaping points in $\CH=J_{\s}(F)$ can be written as
+\begin{prop}[Hausdorff dimension of non-escaping points with a given address] Let $F\in\Blog$ be of disjoint type, and let $\CH$ be a Julia continuum of $F$.
+Then the Hausdorff dimension of the set of non-escaping points in $\CH$ is zero. \end{prop} \begin{proof} If $z$ is a non-escaping point, then there is $K>0$ such that $\re F^n(z)\leq K$ infinitely often.
+So the set of non-escaping points in $\CH=J_{\s}(F)$ can be written as

 where $\s=T_0 T_1 \dots$ is the address of $\CH$.

 Since a countable union of sets of Hausdorff dimension zero has Hausdorff dimension zero, it is sufficient to fix $K$ and show that the set

 has Hausdorff dimension zero.